Gender and development: Early acquisition of gender roles

+Expressions and behavior reflecting gender development

 Children's expressions provide insights into their changing understanding of gender roles and relationships.
 However, it is necessary to be able to demonstrate processes of emotional regulation in situations where the individual needs an adjustment of the emotional response of larger intensity (Sanchis et al. 2020).
 Some children can develop stern understandings about gender stereotypes, showing a bias or discrimination towards those who do not conform to these norms.
 Educators play a role in counteracting these beliefs by providing opportunities for reflection and promoting empathy and respect for diverse gender identities (Martin & Ruble, 2010).